ahlstromcj/seq66/README.md

-# README for Seq66 0.92.0 (Sequencer64 refactored for C++/14 and Qt 5)
+# README for Seq66 0.92.1 (Sequencer64 refactored for C++/14 and Qt 5)

 Chris Ahlstrom
 2015-09-10 to 2021-03-07

-__Seq66__ is a MIDI sequencer and live MIDI looper with a hardware sampler-like grid pattern interface, MIDI automation for live performance, with sets and playlists for song management, a scale/chord-aware piano-roll interface, a song editor for creative composition, and control via mouse, keystrokes, and MIDI.
+__Seq66__ is a MIDI sequencer/live-looper with a hardware-sampler-like grid-pattern interface, MIDI automation for live performance, sets and playlists for song management, scale/chord-aware piano-roll interface, song editor for creative composition, and control via mouse, keystrokes, and MIDI.
 Supports NSM (New Session Manager) on Linux, can also be run headless.

 __Seq66__ is a refactoring of the Qt version of Sequencer64/Kepler34, a reboot of __Seq24__ with modern C++ and new features.
 Linux users can build this application from the source code.
 See the INSTALL file.
-Windows users can get an installer package on GitHub.
+Windows users can get an installer package on GitHub or build it with Qt Creator.
 A PDF user-manual is also provided.

 # Major Features (also see **Recent Changes** below):